Returning for Fall 2021

 Explore anthropology at the same time you earn required General Education Core credit!

-Anthropology courses count in TWO different core areas: Cultural Anthropology (ANTH 2316) fulfills Core requirements in the area of Social Science and Physical Anthropology (ANTH 1415) is a Core Science course.
+Anthropology courses count in TWO different core areas: Understanding Cultures (ANTH 2316) fulfills Core requirements in the area of Social Science and Physical Anthropology (ANTH 1415) is a Core Science course.
 See below for more information about these courses – their titles are in MAROON below.

 Need an elective, but don’t know what course to take?